-The average index score for implementation was 45.5 - within the second quartile of the 'fair' category.
+The average index score for implementation was 45.5 - within the second quartile of the 'Fair' category.
 This suggests that whilst governments in the Asia Pacific have taken steps to implement their responsibility to protect, there is still a significant amount of work to be done.

-There were important sub-regional variations.
-Not surprisingly, Australasia performed most strongly, averaging an index score of 77.
-The wider Pacific region also performed well above the Asia Pacific region as a whole, averaging 60 - 'strong' overall in its performance.
-This was a result not only of strong implementation by Australia and New Zealand, but also of strong implementation by Fiji.
-Two of the Pacific's most challenging states - Papua New Guinea and the Solomon Islands, both of whom have experienced armed conflict in the past two decades - have also taken steps to implement R2P and performed close to the wider regional average.
+There were important subregional variations.
+Not surprisingly, Australasia performed most strongly, averaging an index score of 78.5.
+The wider Pacific region also performed above the regional Asia Pacific average as a whole, scoring 57.6.
+This was a result not only of strong implementation by Australia and New Zealand, but also of decent implementation by Fiji.

+Two of the Pacific's most challenging states, Papua New Guinea and the Solomon Islands, both of whom have experienced armed conflict in the past two decades - have also taken steps to implement R2P and performed closer to the wider regional average.

-ASEAN performed below the regional average overall, and well below the Pacific average, scoring 37.5.
+ASEAN performed below the regional average overall, and well below the Pacific average, scoring 36.
 Two of the three Asia Pacific states responsible for recent atrocity crimes - Myanmar and The Philippines - are ASEAN members.
 Two other members, Laos and Brunei, have also not taken steps to implement their R2P.
 Whilst Brunei is an outlier owing to its small size and unique characteristics, Laos exhibits some degree of atrocity risk and has limited national resilience to it.
 Four of the ASEAN ten confront significant domestic challenges when it comes to atrocity prevention and civilian protection.
 As a result, they have also been reluctant to support international endeavours to promote R2P (The Philippines is an exception as before 2016 it was quite supportive of such measures but this has declined markedly).
 A fifth ASEAN member, Vietnam, has also stopped short of enacting key domestic barriers against atrocity crimes such as human rights protections and institutions.
 ASEAN's overall performance is also affected by the pronounced underperformance of states such as Singapore and Thailand that have professed support for R2P but have only taken modest steps to implement it, either at home, within the region, or globally.

-Overall, Northeast Asia performed marginally above the regional average and well above the ASEAN average, scoring 44, but we cannot read too much into this as the average was produced by wildly different individual performances.
-The Northeast Asian sub-region contained the Asia Pacific's strongest performers - South Korea and Japan - but also two of its weakest, North Korea and China.
+Overall, Northeast Asia performed marginally above the regional average and well above the ASEAN average, scoring 48.
+But we cannot read too much into this as the average was produced by wildly different individual performances.
+The Northeast Asian subregion contains two of the Asia Pacific's strongest performers - South Korea and Japan - but also two of its weakest, North Korea and China.